 There is something you can do to determine if your VPN is leaking your IP address and that is through performing a VPN leak test on the VPN that you use.
 This VPN check will show you what IP address is being seen when using your VPN.

-In order to perform a DNS leak check, you can make use of one of many IP leak test tools that are available.
+To perform a DNS leak check, you can make use of one of many IP leak test tools that are available.
 Many websites and services will have this simple type of tool and they will be able to determine your IP address through a VPN check.

-Before you actually test your VPN however, it is important to run a test when you are not connected to the VPN first and foremost.
+Before you test your VPN however, it is important to run a test when you are not connected to the VPN first and foremost.
 Here you will be able to determine your actual public IP address and the DNS server.
-Take a note of these before then connecting to your VPN.
+Take note of these before then connecting to your VPN.

 Now that you are connected to the VPN, run the DNS leak test again to see what comes up.
 If the VPN leak test reveals the same IP address and DNS server as before, it means you are suffering a leak.